DanielKotik/BibTeX-Medicine-TU-Dresden/README.md

 <a href="https://github.com/DanielKotik/BibTeX-Medicine-TU-Dresden/blob/master/humanmutationTUD.bst">The latest version of the style file can be downloaded directly using this link</a>

+<a href="https://github.com/DanielKotik/BibTeX-Medicine-TU-Dresden/blob/master/humanmutationTUD-doc-german.pdf">A German documentation can be downloaded here</a>

 ### Features of humanmutationTUD.bst
 * providing an optional field ``language`` (can be omitted or empty, then English is the default)
 * depending on the language given in the language field, the corresponding